-- 16. It is not always possible to predict how an individual patient will respond and, at times, it can be difficult to precisely define the endpoint of one level of sedation and the starting point of a deeper level of sedation.
+16. It is not always possible to predict how an individual patient will respond and, at times, it can be difficult to precisely define the endpoint of one level of sedation and the starting point of a deeper level of sedation.
 Therefore, the drugs and techniques used for sedation must carry a margin of safety wide enough to render loss of consciousness highly unlikely.
 Practitioners intending to produce a given level of sedation must be able to diagnose and manage the physiological consequences (rescue) for patients whose level of sedation becomes deeper than initially intended.
-For all levels of sedation, the practitioner must have the training, skills, drugs, and equipment to identify and manage such an occurrence until either assistance arrives (e.g., emergency medical service) or the patient returns to the intended level of sedation without airway or cardiovascular complications. - 17.
+For all levels of sedation, the practitioner must have the training, skills, drugs, and

+- equipment to identify and manage such an occurrence until either assistance arrives (e.g., emergency medical service) or the patient returns to the intended level of sedation without airway or cardiovascular complications. - 17.
 This document is to be considered the minimum standard of practice acceptable to the Council of the College of Dental Surgeons of Saskatchewan (CDSS) for the use of any sedative technique for the purpose of facilitating appropriate dental care and treatment by individuals trained to do so.
 The standards apply to the administration of sedation in a non-hospital general dental or specialty dentistry practice.
-For the purposes of this document, these standards are divided into the following categories:

-- A. General Standards for all modalities of sedation or general anesthesia - B. Specific standards for the following particular modalities - a.
+For the purposes of this document, these standards are divided into the following categories: - A. General Standards for all modalities of sedation or general anesthesia - B. Specific standards for the following particular modalities - a.
 Mild sedation - i.
 Administration of Nitrous oxide and oxygen - ii.
 Oral administration of a single sedative drug - b.
 Moderate Sedation - i.
-Oral administration of a single sedative drug with or without nitrous oxide and oxygen - Parental administration of a single sedative drugs (Intravenous, intramuscular, subcutaneous, submucosal, or intranasal) with or without nitrous oxide and oxygen - c.
+Oral administration of a single sedative drug with or without nitrous oxide and oxygen - ii.
+Parental administration of a single sedative drugs (Intravenous, intramuscular, subcutaneous, submucosal, or intranasal) with or without nitrous oxide and oxygen - c.
 Deep sedation - d.
 General Anesthesia - 18.
+For the purpose of interpreting this standard, it should be noted that "administering" also implies providing, prescribing, or referring for prescription.
 For the purpose of interpreting these guidelines, it should be noted that "must" implies mandatory or an imperative, "should" implies highly desirable or a recommendation, "may" implies some freedom or liberty in terms of following a selected guideline.

-GENERAL STANDARDS FOR ALL MODALITIES OF SEDATION OR GENERAL ANESTHESIA anesthesia utilized is mandatory.
+GENERAL STANDARDS FOR ALL MODALITIES OF SEDATION OR GENERAL ANESTHESIA